JBShady/COD5-Remastered/README.md

 * Added cut jap_run_v6 animation as another rarely occuring runner variant.
 * Added cut jap_run_v5 animation as another rarely occuring sprinter variant
 * Added unused swamp perk machine textures from the game files.
-* Re-added unique hintstrings for each Perk machine thanks to T4M.
+* Re-added unique hintstrings for each Perk machine thanks to T4M's increased hintstring limit.
-* Added cut hellhound round begin "howling" sound that was only used on the PS3 version.
+* Added cut hellhound round "howling" sound that was only used on the PS3 version.
 * Hellhound functionality includes changes made in the next DLC including a health buff, but it is still slightly lower than Der Riese to account for no Pack-a-Punch.
 * Fixed hellhounds playing normal zombie death sounds in electric traps.
-* Carpenter voiceover uses additional repurposed lines that were originally made for general barrier repairing.
+* Carpenter voiceover uses cut repurposed lines that were originally made for general barrier repairing.
 * When picking up a powerup, characters choose from three lines instead of one.
 * When opening the second or third hut, there is a 50% chance of the closest player commenting on the randomization of perks.
 * When a perk is decided, there is a higher chance of the closest player within a close proximity shouting the perk's name.